hexagon5un/embed_with_elliot-ARM_makefiles_example/README.md

 ## Shout-outs

 Check out the [ARM-programming workshop](https://github.com/muccc/arm-workshop).
-Except for the Makefile, I basically copied everything straight from that project.
+Except for the Makefile, I basically copied everything from that project.
 That should compile for you straight out of the gate.

 ## Going Further?